 70% of the world's largest security companies are noted to use its patented VPN protocol, so you're in good company if you take this out.

-There's a good array of apps available: Windows, Mac, IOS, Android and even a Chrome extension - offering up access no matter what your preferences might be.
+There's a good array of apps available: Windows, Mac, IOS, Android and even a Chrome extension - offering up access no matter what your preferences might be - up to 5 devices.

 KeepSolid VPN Unlimited